kevinkarnani/HuffmanEncoder/README.md

 ## Introduction

-This is a modified and upgraded version of a Huffman encoder I wrote for my data structures class.
+This is a modified and upgraded version of a Huffman encoder I wrote for my Data Structures class.

 ## Getting Started